-There are two types of environments within which the Connect:Direct product can be configured.
-The first is a system-wide environment, configured so the product is known to all users.
+Two types of environments can be used to configure Sterling Connect:Direct.
+The system-wide environment, can be configured so the product is known to all users.
 A system-wide environment type of configuration is detailed in this chapter.

 The second type of environment, an alternate environment, is most commonly used during a product upgrade.
-When the Connect:Direct product is installed in an alternate environment, the alternate environment, as well as its logical name tables and user interface, are not automatically known to all users.
-Users wanting to use this Connect:Direct system must specifically request a connection to it.
-For more information on defining an alternate environment, refer to Installing Connect:Direct for OpenVMS Software in an Alternate Environment on page 38.
+When Sterling Connect:Direct is installed in an alternate environment, the environment, as well as its logical name tables and user interface, are not automatically known to all users.
+Users who want to use this Sterling Connect:Direct system must specifically request a connection to it.
+For more information on defining an alternate environment, refer to Installing Sterling Connect:Direct for OpenVMS Software in an Alternate Environment on page 36.